Carrying Background: What You Should Know

 What does “carrying background” mean?

 Carrying background means that a production will hire and pay Background Actors for a consecutive number of days, whether they work all of the days or not.
 Shows that opt to carry will vary on how the process works, including the length of time background are carried.
 For example, a show may choose to hire you as a Background Actor for a five-day work week, but of those five days, you may only work Monday, Wednesday, and Friday.
 You are “carried” and paid on Tuesday and Thursday even though you may not have worked or been on set.
 In another scenario, you may be booked for COVID-19 testing on a Monday to work Thursday.
 A production may decide to carry you on the Tuesday and Wednesday in between.

 There are many reasons a show may decide to carry Background Actors, mainly in an effort to ensure the health and safety of the set.
 If you are being carried on a show, you are booked on that show for all the days you are being carried, regardless if you are scheduled to be on set or not.
-It’s up to all of us to do our part to stop the spread of COVID-19 and ensure the safety of our co-workers on set; if you are carried on a show, please do not double book yourself on another project.
+If you are carried on a show, please do not double book yourself on another project.

 It’s important to note that not all productions will choose to carry background and some may only choose to carry a core amount.
 Your experience will likely differ from set to set.

 Carrying background FAQs